 - Mugdock Country Park Joint Management Committee Under the agreement between East Dunbartonshire Council and Stirling Council, East Dunbartonshire Council is the permanent employer of the staff of Mugdock Country Park and the remuneration of all staff is determined by the job evaluation process used for Council staff.
-Responsibility for Mugdock Country Park lies with the Depute Chief Executive - Place, Neighbourhood & Corporate Assets whose remuneration is disclosed under Remuneration of Senior Employees.
+Responsibility for Mugdock Country Park lies with the Depute Chief Executive - Place, Neighbourhood & Corporate Assets and, in their absence, with the Chief Executive.
+The remuneration for these posts is disclosed under Remuneration of Senior Employees.
 Six East Dunbartonshire Councillors serve on the Joint Committee and no remuneration is received for serving. - East Dunbartonshire Leisure and Culture Trust On 1 April 2011, East Dunbartonshire Leisure & Culture Trust (EDLCT) came into operation.
 The most senior manager is the General Manager, M. Grant.
 Remuneration of EDLCT staff is determined by the job evaluation process used for Council staff.
 Five East Dunbartonshire Councillors serve on the board of EDLCT and no remuneration is received for serving.